neil-gurnani/mProduct_recruiting_dashboard/README.md

-## Startups
+## Other Tech Companies
-Moving towards the startup ecosystems, a great deal of startups also offer various PM internships and opportunities.
+Moving towards the startup ecosystems and other companies, a great deal of startups also offer various PM internships and opportunities.
 While they may not be as well known or highly acclaimed as FAAMG, they are still invaluable experiences because in startup roles, interns are expected to wear a lot of hats, which in turn gives them exposure in alot of roles in the startup!

-**Major Startup Companies**
+**Other**
 * (1) **Uber**  : https://medium.com/@andywalner/cracking-the-uber-associate-product-manager-apm-interview-b08c240e4ec

 * (2) **Lyft** : https://uxdesign.cc/the-story-of-my-summer-at-lyft-1d82c972c763